-1. The Bonds have been duly authorized, executed and issued for the purpose of providing funds, together with other available funds, to refund certain of the District's outstanding bonds and to pay certain costs of issuing the Bonds.
+1. The Bonds have been duly authorized, executed and issued for the purpose of providing funds, together with other available funds, to finance certain improvements included as part of the District's Capital Improvement Program and to pay certain costs of issuing the Bonds.